openbakery/gradle-xcodePlugin/README.md

 	default value: empty

-* _commands_ - adds commands to modify the info plist there are excuted with the plistbuddy tool (see also 'man PlistBuddy' )
+* _commands_ - adds commands to modify the info plist that are excuted with the plistbuddy tool (see also 'man PlistBuddy' )

 	default value: empty